mitojala/test/docs/intro/pole.md

 * Filter low points

-There are always some error in the points with some with incoherent elevations.
-This time we will use the classify [Low points](http://www.terrasolid.com/guides/tscan/crlowpoints.php) tool.
+There are always some errors in the points with isolated incoherent elevations.
+This time we will use the classify [Low points](http://www.terrasolid.com/guides/tscan/crlowpoints.php) tool to get rid of them.
 We sometimes also use the [Isolated points](http://www.terrasolid.com/guides/tscan/crisolatedpoints.php) tool.
 This step will limit the errors on the ground classification steps.

 ![Macro](img/screenshot46.png)

+* Ground processing

 ![GIF](img/screenshot.gif)